Program Start Date: August 13, 2019

 In addition to the Master of Engineering Career Services, the Cal Career Center has an extensive on-campus recruiting program and numerous programs and workshops for engineering students.
-Both Engineering Career Services and the Cal Career Center have special programs such as how to approach the job market, resume preparation, how to interview, along with providing opportunities to meet employers.
+Both MEng Career Services and the Cal Career Center have special programs such as how to approach the job market, resume preparation, how to interview, along with providing opportunities to meet employers.

 Sample of Master of Engineering Career Events

 Professional Development Workshops

 Alumni & New Student Happy Hour